libsidplayfp/VICE-testprogs/C64/autostart/defaults/readme.txt

 - press + / - to select memory page shown at the bottom
         , selects page $00
         . selects page $de

+NOTE: test.prg must be loaded from disk using LOAD"TEST",8 - else it will fail